 Investing in real estate is a great way to get ahead in life and retire early.
 It can be difficult for many people to invest, especially college students because of the money required to buy real estate.
 But there are any ways to get started investing in real estate without a lot of money.
 The sooner you begin investing in rental properties, the better off you will be and if you can buy properties while in college you will be in a great position later in life.
 Investing in real estate was not on my mind when I was in college, but I wish it would have been.
 If I would have started investing in real estate much earlier I would be much better off than I am today.

-For more information on my investing strategy, rental properties and fix and flips check out my complete guide to investing in long-term rental properties.
+For more information on my investing strategy, rental properties and fix and flips check out my complete guide to purchasing long-term rental properties.

 Why should college students invest in real estate?